cviebrock/eloquent-sluggable/README.md

 `reserved` is an array of values that will never be allowed as slugs, e.g. to prevent collisions with existing routes or controller methods, etc..
 This can be an array, or a closure that returns an array.
 Defaults to `null`: no reserved slug names.

-## Bugs and Suggestions
+## Bugs, Suggestions and Contributions

 Please use Github for bugs, comments, suggestions.

-Pull requests are preferred, but please submit them to the `develop` branch.
+1. Fork the project.
+2. Create your bugfix/feature branch (include tests too, if you can).
+3. Commit your changes and push to your branch.
+4. Create a new pull request against the eloquent-sluggable `develop` branch.

+**Please note that you must create your pull request against the `develop` branch.**

 ## Copyright and License